 No 2.
 Roll down a really big hill

-Find a nice grassy slope to roll down like Kate did.
+Find a nice grassy slope to roll down.
 It's best to avoid places with thistles and nettles growing.

 No 5.
 Skim a stone